tchillwig/saraobservatory/README.md

 **SARA-KPNO:**
 - Photometry unavailable: ARC camera out of service pending shutter replacement
-- We have found a 100mm diameter shutter and are making a new housing for it.
+- UPDATE (10/14/23): We have found a 100mm diameter shutter and are making a new housing for it.
 We expect to be back on-line night of Wednesday October 18.
 - Spectrograph and QSI guide camera operational. (updated 23.10.13 by ACE/P.Mack

 **SARA-CTIO:** Closed until further notice. (updated 23.09.29 by M. Wood)